chadagreene/greenland-icemask/README.md

 ![](figures/greenland_coastline_summary_2022-11-17.jpg)

 # Contents
 * `animations` folder contains a few gifs.
-More animations
+Hundreds more animations are made for quality-control checks by `greenland_icemask_animations_for_qc.m`, but those animations are stored with the data because of filesize limitations.
 * `code` folder contains all code necessary to create monthly ice masks, analyze the data, and create the figures published in our manuscript.
 * `data` folder contains final and intermediate data products.
 * `figures` folder contains all of the figures in our manuscript, plus a few figures that didn't make it into the manuscript.